realitytracing/Reality-Tracing-WIP/human-foundations/locality-constraints-and-direction.md

 - Available resources
 - Current beliefs, models, and intentions

+It also includes differences in epistemic access:

+- Known elements
+- Known unknowns
+- Unknown unknowns

+These distinctions describe the agent’s access within locality, not reality’s structure itself.

 Locality is not a subset of reality.

-It is **everything that is happening, now**, as it continues to change.
+It is everything that is happening *now*, as it continues to change — whether known, partially known, or unknown.

 Nothing relevant to behavior, experience, or outcome exists outside locality.

 ---

-## What Makes Constraints Different
+## What Makes Constraints Distinct

 Constraints are not external to locality.

 They are not rules imposed from outside the system.
 They are not abstractions layered on top of reality.

-Constraints are **elements of locality that never drop out**.
+Constraints are elements of locality that **never drop out**.

 What distinguishes constraints is not that they are fixed, but that they are:

 - Always present
 - Always binding
 - Always operative
 - Reflexive in application

-Constraints differ from other aspects of locality only in **persistence**, not in ontological status.
+Constraints differ from other aspects of locality only in **persistence and structural role**, not in ontological status.

 ---